Sudan's military dissolves transitional government in coup - KRDO

 Days later, thousands of protesters took to the streets in a number of cities in support of civilian rule within the country’s power-sharing government.

-Global leaders were watching the unfolding events in Sudan with concern on Monday; the US, EU and UN all urged stakeholders to return to the country’s democratic transition process.
+Global leaders were watching the unfolding events in Sudan with concern on Monday; the US, EU, UK, African Union and the UN all urged stakeholders to return to the country’s democratic transition process.

 The United States said it was “deeply alarmed at reports of a military takeover of the transitional government.”